bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 - Sprint 3(weeks 7&8): Conducting some unit test using jest on ChRIS API to ensure that redux and whole project can work correctly.

-- Sprint 4(weeks 9&10): Deploy the UI on the MOC and incorporate testing to validate functionality.
+- Sprint 4(weeks 9&10): Deploy the ChRIS store on the MOC using Openshift and incorporate testing to validate functionality.

 - Sprint 5(from week11): Deploy a copy of ChRIS back-end to the MOC using openshift and openstack.
 Build a new front end component to visualize the MOC calculation reults.